lvh/icecap/doc/intro.md

 secret, although this isn't a hard requirement) salt.
 The master key and salt are shared amongst all API endpoints.

-### Creating a capability identifier
+### Creating a cap

-First, randomly select a capability identifier of the appropriate size.
+First, randomly select a cap of the appropriate size.
+(Caps are sufficiently long that randomly choosing one results in a negligible probability of collision.)

-Derive key material from the master using the key derivation function, producing the index and the capability key.
+From the cap, produce the index and the cap key using the key derivation function.

-The identifier is encoded in base64url (base64 with a URL-safe alphabet), as described by [RFC 4648, section 5][RFC4648].
+The cap is encoded in base64url (base64 with a URL-safe alphabet), as described by [RFC 4648, section 5][RFC4648].
 Since the length is known ahead of time, padding is removed, as suggested by the RFC.

 [RFC4648]: http://www.ietf.org/rfc/rfc4648.txt

-After the URL has been handed to the creator of the capability, it is discarded.
+After the URL has been returned, it is discarded.

 ### Exercising a capability